Friday strike deadline looms for 4 Atlantic City casinos

 The union was due to resume negotiations with MGM Resorts International, which owns the Borgata, Thursday morning.

-It negotiated with Caesars Entertainment, which owns three casinos — Caesars, Harrah’s and the Tropicana — for hours on Wednesday without reaching a new deal.
+It negotiated with Caesars Entertainment, which owns three casinos — Caesars, Harrah’s and the Tropicana — for hours on Wednesday without reaching a new deal, and was to resume bargaining with that company Thursday as well.

 The union has said it is seeking “significant” salary increases in new contracts to help workers keep pace with rapidly rising prices for gasoline, food, rent and other expenses.